devkegovind/Assessment-Completion/README.md

-**Q.1**

-#### **Problem Statment**
+**Q-1.
 Imagine you have a dataset where you have different Instagram features like u sername , Caption , Hashtag , Followers , Time_Since_posted , and likes , now your task is to predict the number of likes and Time Since posted and the rest of the features are your input features.
 Now you have to build a model which can predict the number of likes and Time Since posted.
-Dataset This is the Dataset You can use this dataset for this question.
+Dataset This is the Dataset You can use this dataset for this question.**

 #### **About Dataset**